-- What if your cat decides her litter box has gotten too dirty to use?
+- What if your cat decides their litter box has gotten too dirty to use?

-- What if your cat is in her only litter box and something frightening happens (a car backfires outside, sirens go by, etc.)?
-She may be so frightened that it will associate the location with this negative experience.
+- What if your cat is in their only litter box and something frightening happens (a car backfires outside, sirens go by, etc.)?
+They may be so frightened that they will associate the location with this negative experience.

 It’s best to have a friend, family member, neighbor or cat sitter check on your cat daily, clean the litter box and adhere to the regular daily feeding routine.
 It’s a good idea before you leave on your trip to invite your cat sitter over for a couple of visits so your cat has a chance to get to know them.